Tri-State Chess Club Ladder

 stalemate.
 And Bill, thinking he had a free knight, pinned it against

 Bob's King.
-Unfortunately, that mean that Bob couldn't move and
+Unfortunately, that mean that Bob couldn't move

 the game was a stale mate.